Nobody wants to waste money on flights, right!?

 Flash-sale websites such as Lastminute.com often show short-lived flight and holiday deals.

 These deals often beat the prices shown on price comparison websites so it’s worth checking before booking your flight.

 For example, when I checked for flight deals on HolidayPirates (another flash-sale website) I saw a deal from the UK to Italy for just $7!

 The deals don’t tend to last long so you’ll have to be quick.

 9. Join An Airline’s Loyalty Scheme For Free Flights

 Many airlines run loyalty schemes which allow you to get free flights over time.

-If you consistently fly with the same airline you can join their loyalty program and earn points each time you fly with them.
+If you consistently fly with the same airline then you should join their loyalty program so you can earn points each time you fly with them.

 Once you’ve built up enough points you can trade these in and bag yourself a free flight!

 As a frequent flyer you often get other perks like free upgrades and access to airport lounges.